 Script Coverage & Notes

-When it comes to script coverage, WeScreenplay offers many benefits.
+You can’t have a list of screenwriting tools without including script coverage, and when it comes to script coverage, WeScreenplay offers many benefits.
 First of all, there are three packages to help you get as specific as you need for your project.
 All coverages include a 72-hour turnaround so you can get notes quickly.
 You also get qualitative notes, which help you compare your progress and see where you’re performing compared to other writers.
 The Bespoke and Comprehensive packages also offer a Marketing Blueprint that is custom-tailored to help you meet your goal for the script.
 You’ll be able to choose from one of four options:

-- To use as a writing sample to find representation or submit to a competition/fellowship
+1. To use as a writing sample to find representation or submit to a competition/fellowship

-- To self-produce (financing already in place)
+2. To self-produce (financing already in place)

-- To self-produce (still seeking financing)
+3. To self-produce (still seeking financing)

-- To sell to a studio or producer
+4. To sell to a studio or producer

 The Marketing Blueprint is a unique feature that can really help emerging writers, especially ones who are as yet unrepresented, utilize their script to advance in their careers.

 The Black List offers two main functions.
 First, it provides coverage on a script as well as a competitive rating that helps industry professionals find and read the script.
-Second, it hosts an annual list of its top performing feature screenplays for the year.
-Scripts that make it on that annual Black List have gone on to win Academy, Emmy, and Golden-Globe Awards as well as launch writers’ careers.
+Second, it hosts an annual list of its top-performing feature screenplays for the year.
+Scripts that make it on that annual Black List have gone on to win Academy, Emmy, and Golden Globe Awards as well as launch writers’ careers.
 When writers pay for hosting (and coverage) on the Black List, it becomes easier for competitive scripts to be found by buyers, producers, and reps.

 Podcasts